WELCOME TO THE SILVER LAKE ASSOCIATION

 All members whose dues are currently paid-in-full, and “Invited Guests” are entitled to attend all SLA meetings.

-The SLA Annual Meeting shall be held on the second Saturday of August at 9:00 am of each year.
+The SLA Annual Meeting shall be held on the second Saturday of August of each year.
 The election of Officers, Tract Directors and Alternate Tract Directors, SLA by-laws amendments, and other meeting items as may come to the membership occurs at this meeting.
 Said meeting shall be held at some convenient place within the vicinity of Silver Lake.
 Notice of the Annual Meeting shall be published and communicated to the members in the most convenient way at the time of disbursement.

 The general order of Business at all meetings shall be: